Getting Started

 Log

 Your logbook.
 Every QSO you make is stored here, organized into folders -- automatic monthly folders for casual contacts and per-activation folders when you activate a park.
-You can also import, export, and bulk-edit contacts.
+You can also import and export contacts.

 Hunt Contacts